 What are our responsibilities as a sponsor, and are there risks if we don’t comply with UKVI requirements?

 In one of the first cases to reach court, an employer within the health and social care sector has had their Tier 2 sponsor licence revoked.
-This serves as a reminder that sponsors must adhere to the rules as specified by UKVI or they risk losing their status as an approved sponsor.
+This serves as a reminder that sponsors must adhere to the rules as specified by UK Visas and Immigration (UKVI) or they risk losing their status as an approved sponsor.
 In this particular case, failings included:

-- not retaining resident labour market test evidence
+- not retaining resident labour market test (RLMT) evidence

 - not retaining copies of qualifications and interview records